• Skip to primary navigation

 Chicken breast, Swiss cheese, cream of chicken soup, a box of stuffing, chicken broth and butter make one of the BEST recipes in our crock pot rotation!
 The chicken is so tender and shreds easily to mix into the flavorful stuffing and gravy.

-Dump and go meals work well for our family!
 I love that 3 to 4 plain chicken breasts are placed in the crock and then a couple layers are dumped on top before cooking.
-Using the crock pot makes life a little easier as we try to keep up with a hectic schedule.
+Slow cooker meals that require very little prep time make my life easier when the schedule is hectic!

 If you enjoy this recipe you may also enjoy Baked Parmesan Chicken Tenders or Zucchini Casserole with Stuffing Mix.